matusm/Bev.Instruments.EplusE.EExx/README.md

 * `MeasurementValues GetValues()`
 Gets a `MeasurementValues` object which contains properties like temperature, humidity and timestamp.

-* `UpdateValues()`
-Alternative way.
-One can consume the relevant properties after calling this method.

-* `ClearCache()`
-Necessary for on the fly probe substitution. (not recommended)

 ### Properties

-All properties are getters only.
+With the exeption of `NeverUseCache` all properties are getters only.

 * `InstrumentManufacturer`
-Returns the string "E+E Elektronik.
+Returns the string "E+E Elektronik".

 * `InstrumentType`
 Returns a string of the probe designation.